Donation protected

 HERE IS A TIMELINE and DETAILS of ANNA'S JOURNEY

 1/31/20 - After weeks of unusual headaches, Anna underwent an emergency, 10 hour brain surgery (posterior fossa craniotomy ) at Children's Hospital Los Angeles with a top team of neurosurgeons to excise the tumor next to her brain stem.
 They report the main tumor was successfully removed, however there are many inoperable lesions.
-This cancer is notoriously invasive and recurring so intensive radiation and chemo are necessary for the next 12 months.
+This cancer is notoriously invasive and recurring so intensive radiation and chemo are necessary for the next 12 months and beyond.
 The MRI picture below shows how large this tumor was so it was a difficult and dangerous surgery.
 Medulloblastoma is a rare, embryonal/primitive tumor representing only 1% of all primary brain tumors.

 2/10/20 - After a 10 day hospital stay and numerous procedures, Anna came home and to recover with Mom and Family by her side.
 She experienced vision and balance problems that the doctors expect to improve with physical therapy and time.
 Anna is completely aware of her diagnosis, in good spirits and determined to fight the good fight.
 Her high school enrolled her in Home Hospital so that she can compete her junior year with whatever energy she has during treatment.